alicemunsal/dohex/DoHex2.md

 *App and outside world (IO Devices)*

 Our application does not know anything about IO Devices and should not depend on them.
+But IO Devices must be implement adapters to plugin our application thr

 ### Implementation